Laci1953/RC2014-CPM/System/te text editor/readme.txt

-# Updated on 5 November 2023
+# Updated on April 2025
 -----------------------------

 The text editor TE was written by Miguel Garcia.